ben9583/Minecraft-Discord-Bridge/README.md

 ## Features
 * Messages from Minecraft chat can be delivered to the selected Discord channel
 * Messages from selected Discord channel can be delivered to the Minecraft Chat
-* Different types of messages can be turned off by using commands or by editing the config file
+* Different types of messages (advancements, death messages, etc.) can be toggled to display by using commands or by editing the config file
 * Minecraft users can be authenticated using Discord
 * Existing users vote if new user should be let in to the server on the Discord

-### Also following can set to be sent to the Discord channel:
+### Minecraft announcements that can be broadcast to Discord:
 * Death notices
 * Advancement messages
 * Join/quit messages (with a count of the current players online)